lgatto/RforProteomics/README.md

 ## Installation

 Since the package is not in Bioconductor, a installation script that will install unmet dependencies and `RforProteomics` automatically is available.
-You will need the `devtools` to execute the script over `https`.
+You will need the `devtools` `source_url` function to execute the script over `https`.
 From R, type

 ```r
 ## only if 'devtools' is not installed